 Alternative estimator: results using the GNR estimator.
 All the results discussed so far have been computed using the GLZ estimator.
 Here we consider how our results change using the GNR estimator, for two reasons.
 The first is simply a general robustness check.
-The second is that the GNR estimator allows us to relax the assumption that labor is a static input, which is an important consideration given that there are large firing costs in the French labor market.
-Table 10 reports the results when labor is assumed to be "static"

-(like materials, and as we assumed when implementing the GLZ estimator), and Table 11 reports the results for when labor is assumed to be "predetermined" (like capital).
+The second is that the GNR estimator allows us to relax the assumption that labor is a static input, which is an important consideration given labor market rigidities in the French labor market, e.g., firing costs.
+Table 10 reports the results when labor is assumed to be "static" (like materials, and as we assumed when implementing the GLZ estimator), and Table 11 reports the results for when labor is assumed to be "predetermined" (like capital).

-Recall that the estimates here are not directly comparable to our GLZ estimates because GNR does not separately identify the coefficients $\beta$ in equation (2) from the demand parameter $\rho$ in equation (1).
-This implies that the numbers we report in Tables 10 are estimates of $\beta \overline{\rho}$ , not $\beta$ .
+Recall that the estimates here are not directly comparable to our GLZ estimates because GNR does not separately identify the coefficients β in equation (4) from the demand parameter ρ in equation (3).
+This implies that the numbers we report in Tables 10 are estimates of $\beta \overline{\rho}$, not β .
 In both tables, the estimated effects of the control variables are generally lower than those reported in Table 4, which is consistent with $\rho < 1$ and with the demand elasticities that we estimate using the GLZ estimator (see Table 3 in the appendix).

 Despite differences in methodologies, including assumptions on the response of labor to innovations to productivity and on returns to scale, the results in Tables 10 and 11 are consistent with those using the GLZ estimator that are reported in Table 4.
 In particular, we find that techies cause higher productivity both via the extensive and the intensive margins, both in manufacturing and non-manufacturing industries-more so in the former than in the latter.
 We also identify causal effects of techies on productivity that extend beyond their involvement in R&D. The impact of R&D on productivity in manufacturing is stronger and more tightly identified than in non-manufacturing.
-Overall, the impact of ICT and Other techies is greater than that of R&D. Finally, we find that engineers have a greater impact than technicians on the extensive and intensive productivity margins in both manufacturing and non-manufacturing industries.
+Overall, the impact of ICT and Other